Last Updated on March 22, 2021 by Julia Wilson

 Brown spots in the eye of a cat are medically known as iris freckles, iris freckles, iris hyperpigmentation, melanoma and iris melanosis.
 Areas of darker pigmentation develop in the iris (the coloured part of the eye).
 The incidence of iris melanosis is reasonably common and typically affects middle-aged to senior cats.

-Iris melanosis are caused by the proliferation of melanocytes, the cells responsible for the production of pigmentation.
+Iris melanosis is caused by the proliferation of melanocytes, the cells responsible for the production of pigmentation.
 For the sake of simplicity, we will refer to the benign form as iris melanosis and the cancerous form as malignant melanomas.

 Dark spots can develop in cats of any eye colour and may be cancerous (malignant) or benign.